 The Director of Student Activities and the Director of Student Organizations must serve on the BC Commencement Committee

-The President shall appoint any currently enrolled student or Officers to all college-wide Participatory Governance committees.
+The BCSGA President shall appoint any currently enrolled student or Officers to all college-wide Participatory Governance committees.

-All college-wide participatory governance committee appointments shall submit both a written and oral report during the Senate meeting following said committee meeting.
+All college-wide participatory governance committee appointments shall submit both written and oral report during the Senate meeting following said committee meeting.

 Town Hall Meetings